gelofi/leuxitai-archived/README.md

-# • This is the official Leuxitai source code.
+# • This is the Leuxitai source code.
-This project is private, so users won't copy.
+This project is discontinued and deprecated.
-## Add Leuxitai to your server now!

-Just click this link [here](https://tinyurl.com/leuxitai)!

-Thank you for your support.

 # • Leuxitai | v16.7p
 ## Features